NIEHS/DASS/readme.md

 # Step 3: Review Selection

+After clicking “Done” in *Step 2*, the selected columns will be evaluated for proper formatting.
+The *Step 3* tab will display a table with 3 columns.
+The “Variable” column contains the name of the assay endpoint the app requested.
+The “Selected Column” column has the name of the column selected for the assay endpoint.
+Verify that the selected column is correct.
+If needed, return to *Step 2*, update the selected columns and click “Done” to update the table in *Step 3*.
+The “Flag” column will contain text describing the formatting requirement that was violated.
+Updates to the data format must be made externally, and the data will need to be re-uploaded.

-The selected columns will be evaluated for proper formatting.
-In the *Step 3* tab, a table with the selected columns will show if any columns contain invalid values.
-Click “Run” to run the DASS predictions.
-If flagged columns were not fixed prior to running the predictions, any invalid values will be marked as missing and will not be used to predict skin sensitization hazard and potency.
+After reviewing the selections, click “Run” to run the DASS predictions using the columns shown in “Selected Column.”
+If there are any unresolved flags, any invalid values will be marked as missing and will not be used to predict skin sensitization hazard and potency.

 # Step 4: Results

-The *Step 4* tab will show a table with the original data with the DASS prediction columns appended to the end.
-The table will also contain new columns with the converted column values that were used in the predictions.
-This may be useful if predictions were run on flagged data.
+The *Step 4* tab will show a table with the original data with DASS prediction columns appended to the end.
+Values calculated by the app and used in predictions will also be appended to the data.
+Prior to running the predictions, the selected columns are reformatted to ensure the values are properly formatted.
+The reformatted columns are appended to the data, showing exactly how the input data were processed and what values were used for each prediction.

 Click the *Download Results* button to download a file with the results table.